 Background: Currently, CEPs self-monitor and the BRN will only audit upon complaint.
-The BRN reports that it now has a comprehensive plan for CE.80 However, the BRN's new unit is not fully staffed, so the plan is not in full effect.
+The BRN reports that it now has a comprehensive plan for CE.
+However, as noted under Issue #7, the BRN has had NEC staffing issues, so the plan was not previously implemented.